tbouska/sap-incident-finder/README.md

-# sap-incident-finder
+Use this extension to quickly search SAP ONE Support for incidents.

-Chrome extension to search for incidents by their number in SAP ONE Support
+You can install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/sap-incident-finder/mmhbpmgkbpfciifapleikfkphcmglifa)